 What, for me, has come to light most of all has been the hidden nature of some of the richest of the traditional lullabies from England and beyond.
 They have been tucked away in song collections, manuscripts and memories and given little real status in the traditional song repertoire.
 Through this project I’m excited to be giving new life to these lullabies and to be putting a spotlight on this beautiful and very special form of song.’

-On 18th March 2013 Jackie will release an album of lullabies supported by two Lullabies tours in April and October 2013 which will see her running afternoon lullaby workshops for 0-4 year olds followed by an evening concert, based around the lullabies theme, for adults.
+On 18th March 2013 Jackie released an album of lullabies supported by two Lullabies tours in April and October 2013 during which she ran afternoon lullaby workshops for 0-4 year olds followed by an evening concert, based around the lullabies theme, for adults.

 The project as a whole will also include a new archive of lullabies collected by Jackie, being lodged in the Vaughan Williams Memorial Library at Cecil Sharp House in London, the home of the English Folk Dance & Song Society.

 ‘She must now surely be considered among the highest echelons of the modern wave of British folk acts.’ fRoots